wujekbizon/nextjs-blog/data/basics-of-linux.md

 ```

 It's killed parent process with all the child processes.
 I'm running centOS9, but sometimes especially in older version this might only kill the parent process living the child process as orphans.
-So there is better way of using kill with -9 option:
+So there is a better way of using kill with -9 option:

 ```bash
 [root@centos9 ~]# systemctl start httpd